aptech/docs/docs/CR-reclassifyCuts.rst

 ----------------
 .. function:: x_new = reclassifyCuts(x, cut_pts, close_right)

-    :param x: string array or NxKxP array to be recoded (changed)
+    :param x: array to be recoded (changed)
-    :type x: NxK matrix
+    :type x: NxK matrix or string array or NxKxP array

     :param cut_pts: bounds of the specified ranges
-    :type cut_pts: kx1 vector
+    :type cut_pts: Kx1 vector

-    :param close_right: optional argument, 1 if the cut_pts should be the right end-point of the interval, or 0 if the values in cut_pts should start the next interval
+    :param close_right: optional argument, 1 if the *cut_pts* should be the right end-point of the interval, or 0 if the values in *cut_pts* should start the next interval
     :type close_right: Scalar

-    :return x_new: multi-dimensional array or string array with the same dimensions as the input x, containing the recoded values of x
+    :return x_new: Contains the recoded values of *x*, will have the same dimensions as the input *x*.

-    :rtype x_new: matrix
+    :rtype x_new: NxK matrix or string array or NxKxP array

 Examples
 ----------------